+91-932-003-6777 info@indicure.com

 Angioplasty has a 97 percent success rate, with 1 percent multivessel disease and a 2% incidence rate of myocardial infarction.

-It's possible that you'll feel pressure where the catheter is introduced.
+It's possible that you'll feel pressure when the catheter is introduced.
 When the balloon is inflated and your artery is stretched, you may have some slight discomfort, but you should not experience any acute pain throughout the process.

 A coronary angioplasty takes from 30 minutes to 2 hours on average, but it might take longer.
 On an X-ray table, you'll be instructed to lie down on your back.
 You'll be hooked up to a cardiac monitor and numb your skin with a topical anesthetic.